||Bruce P. Hayes

 Blackwell/Wiley, pp. 661-690.

 sonority-projection experiments: the role of phonotactic

 Phonetic Sciences, Hong Kong, pp. 835-838.

 - (2011) Bruce Hayes and Claire Moore-Cantwell.
+Gerard

 Manley Hopkins's sprung rhythm: corpus study and stochastic grammar

 - (2011) Robert Daland, Bruce Hayes, James White, Marc Garellek,

 of Fabb and Halle (2010) Meter in Poetry.
 Lingua